The Retro-Printer Module is a small module ("HAT") designed by Retro Computer specialist, RWAP Software.

 Applications ranged from word-processors and desk-top publishing solutions to simple reports and data-logging.
 Text and graphics could easily be mixed on a page and printed without needing a complex printer driver written which was dependent upon the make and model of the printer.

-Dot matrix printers commonly used an escape control language, such as the ESC/P (and ESC/P2) printer control language made popular by Epson, or the PCL language invented by HP.
+There were a wide range of manufacturers who competed in the late 1970s / early 1980s to develop their own approaches to handling control codes in order to format text (and later graphics) sent to a printer.
+Whilst dot matrix printers commonly used an escape control language, such as the ESC/P (and ESC/P2) printer control language made popular by Epson, or the PCL language invented by HP, there were a number of other protocols developed by the different manufacturers.
 Printing was as simple as connecting a printer to a parallel port and sending a string of plain text to the port.
 The printer control language then told the printer if you wished to output text in bold, italics or a different font.
 As technology and requirements evolved, the printer control languages were extended to incorporate bitmap images and colour.

 As a result there are 1,000s of DOS based programs and industrial equipment which expect a connected printer to understand and print simple text and graphics.